DavidMChan/tickr-client/README.md

 ```

 ## Authentication
-For authenticated endpoints, obtain a Supabase JWT and pass it to the client.
+For authenticated endpoints, obtain a API JWT and pass it to the client.
 Public endpoints do not require authentication.

 ## License
 MIT